presstab/based_catchers/Story of BC.md

 Part 1

-Several million years into the future, an advanced space society, known as the BASEDcatchers, have been exploring the depths of their own galaxy.
+Several million years into the future, an advanced space society, known as the Based Catchers, have been exploring the depths of their own galaxy.
 A new technology developed by this advanced civilization allows them to look millions of light years away, in great detail.

 SCENE